tom-keeble/CV/README.md

 <br><br>

 **Bushland Maintenance Officer** @ [City of Whittlesea](https://www.whittlesea.vic.gov.au/) _(Jan 2021 - May 2021)_ <br>
-- Responsible for the management of conservation reserves throughout the municipality for conservation and biodiversity values.
+Responsible for the management of conservation reserves throughout the municipality for conservation and biodiversity values.
-- Conducting vegetation mapping and assessment, chemical and manual weed control, planting and revegetation, habitat construction, bushfire preparedness and the delivery of an ecological burn program in compliance with relevant legislation, WHS&E, and safe operating procedures.
+- Conducted vegetation mapping and assessment, chemical and manual weed control, planting and revegetation, habitat construction, bushfire preparedness and the delivery of an ecological burn program in compliance with relevant legislation, WHS&E, and safe operating procedures.
-- Developing a vegetation type monitoring system to assess contractor weed management performance post ecological burn operations, thereby ensuring efficient and cost-effective contract delivery.
+- Developed a vegetation type monitoring system to assess contractor weed management performance post ecological burn operations, thereby ensuring efficient and cost-effective contract delivery.
 <br><br>

 _Previously worked as an Outdoor Educator from Feb 2014 - Mar 2020_ <br>